 Each of the City and Town Halls in San Mateo County will have a locked ballot box available for dropping off ballots during their regular business hours.
 Locked ballot boxes were successfully deployed at several libraries in 2018, and the Elections Division will continue to work with libraries to preserve this practice.
+The Elections Division will work with locations to post information on Election Day to provide alternative drop box sites if they are not open at 7 a.m. or if they close before 8 p.m.
+Signage will inform voters that a ballot box has been picked up if a location closes later than 8 p.m. on Election Day.

 Voters may also drop off a voted ballot at a Vote Center, Post Office or USPS mailbox.
+Alternatively, voters who receive residential mail service may have their delivery person pick up their ballot.

 A list of proposed Vote Center and Ballot Drop Box locations, along with a Vote Center and Ballot Drop Box location map, are included in the Appendix.
+The Elections Division has received suggestions for Vote Center and Ballot Drop Box locations outside of government facilities, but many locations do not have the security, space or calendar availability to house centers or drop boxes.
 Vote Center and/or Ballot Drop Box locations are subject to change.